 Submit this information using the Excel submission template.
 Comprehensive instructions are included on how to complete the template.

-Once you have completed the submission template, you need to submit it to BREEDPLAN via email firstname.lastname@example.org
+Once you have completed the submission template, you need to submit it via email firstname.lastname@example.org

 The MateSel operator will then undertake a MateSel analysis for your herd based on the information supplied.
 Your MateSel results will be made available via the secure member login facility (as accessed from the Search & Login page on this website).
 Once available, you will be notified by email that your results are ready to view.

 As MateSel optimises the rate of genetic progress based on a Selection Index, MateSel can only be utilised by herds that are:

 Your first point of contact regarding MateSel is the MateSel operator.
 They can be contacted via email or phone:

 Phone: +61 2 6773 3555

 For general MateSel queries, you can also contact BREEDPLAN staff or the relevant SBTS or TBTS Technical Officer for your breed.